paulsykes/ft231x_uart_usb_power_switch/hardware/kicad/ft231x_breakout_usb_power_switch/README.md

 Fabrication
 ===========
-The fabrication outputs (Gebers, BOM) for this project are built using [KiBot](https://github.com/INTI-CMNB/KiBot).
-This document describes how to build the fabrication outputs.
+The fabrication outputs (Gebers/BoM/etc..) for this project are built using [KiBot](https://github.com/INTI-CMNB/KiBot).
+The outputs are automatically generated for each release, the latest of which can be found [here](https://github.com/paulsykes/ft231x_breakout_usb_power_switch/releases/latest).This document will cover generating manufacturing outputs locally.

 Build Environment
 -----------------